 How To Meet People And Make Friends In London | 10 Top Tips

-Striking up new friendships can be super tricky, especially when you’re completely new to a place, for example if you’ve just moved into your student flats in London and don’t know anyone at all!
+Striking up new friendships can be super tricky, especially when you’re completely new to a place, for example if you’ve just moved into your student accommodation in London and don’t know anyone at all!

 The good news is, you’ve already made a huge leap by choosing to go to university, a place where you will make friends for life.